Standard treatment options for DCIS include:

 Lumpectomy, and in some cases a second procedure called re-excision lumpectomy, is used to completely remove the cancer.

 - Lumpectomy removes the entire area of DCIS as well as a margin of normal, healthy breast tissue around it.
 The whole area that contained cancer cells is removed, even when there's no lump present.

 - Re-excision lumpectomy is a second surgery that may be necessary after lumpectomy to remove extra tissue in order to ensure that there is a clear margin of healthy tissue around the tumor.
-If your doctor finds that the margins of healthy tissue taken were too narrow, or there is even some cancer present in the margins, a re-excision may be recommended.

 If you've had lumpectomy, you may have a dent, bulge, or other distortion of the breast shape near the surgical site.
 Or your breast may have a different size or position compared to the other breast.
 Learn about options for reconstruction after lumpectomy.

 If the DCIS has been removed with lumpectomy, radiation is usually given to reduce the risk of cancer returning.
 Your doctor may discuss a couple of radiation options with you: